poteto/hiring-without-whiteboards/README.md

 - [Subvertical (VerticalChange)](https://verticalchange.com/job_posts) | Remote | Phone screening, live pair programming & personal project code review
 - [Sulvo](https://sulvo.com/careers) | New York, NY / Remote | Interview over video call for cultural fit first, if you pass we proceed with technical interview that doesn't include coding games or challenges
 - [Summitto](https://careers.summitto.com) | Amsterdam, Netherlands | take-home coding challenge and on-site interview
 - [SumUp](https://www.sumup.com/careers/) | London, UK | Five-stages interview process.
 The first stage is with HR.
-The second stage is with the Engineering manager - disscussion about general engineering knowledge and past projects.
+The second stage is with the Engineering manager - discussion about general engineering knowledge and past projects.
 The third stage is take-home assignment.
 The fourth stage is a discussion of the take-home assignment solution with two engineers.
 The fifth stage is a behavioural interview structured around company values.
 - [SuperAwesome](https://www.superawesome.com) | London, UK | Short recruiter phone screen, take-home exercise, follow up system design and cultural interview focused on your past experience.
 - [Superplayer](https://superplayer.fm) | Porto Alegre, Brazil | Skype/On-site interview, take-home project and interview with CTO and CEO
 - [Surglogs](https://surglogs.com/careers/slovakia/) | Remote | (Europe timezone) Phone screen, take-home assignment with a follow-up call, or live coding focused on building simple real-world scenarios (based on your preference), culture-fit call with team and CTO.